Doctor of Osteopathic Medicine (KCOM)

 See the Behavioral Health & Wellness Counseling page for more details on counseling services.
 For more information on counseling services in the clinical regions see the ATSU-KCOM Student Manual.

-ATSU-KCOM provides career counseling to all students predominantly via the Academic Affairs office with assistance and collaborative efforts across the university.
-A variety of career counseling activities are available including:
+ATSU-KCOM provides career counseling to all osteopathic medical students predominantly via the Office of Academic Affairs with collaborative efforts across the university.
+A variety of group and one-on-one career counseling activities are available, including:

 - MSPE preparation and review

-Students may request career counseling via the ATSU-KCOM Academic Affairs office.
+Students may request one-on-one career counseling via the KCOM Academic Affairs office.